NANGIA70/ConFit-ANangia/README.md

 - **Build ES Query & Retrieve**  Use `build_es_query_from_dict` and `run_elasticsearch_query` exactly as before to fetch candidate resumes.

 **Method B: Two-Stage Retrieval with Bi-Encoder Re-Ranking**
-**What it is**
-- Use the existing LLM→ES step to get a high recall candidate set, then re-rank that shortlist via a separately trained bi-encoder on JD-resume satisfaction labels.
+**What it is: ** Use the existing LLM→ES step to get a high recall candidate set, then re-rank that shortlist via a separately trained bi-encoder on JD-resume satisfaction labels.

 **Pros**
 - **Captures fine-grained semantic similarity.**  Bi-encoder training on JD/resume pairs boosts precision by learning nuanced embeddings.